Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Introduction

 for all $r\geq1$. \end{main_thm}

-What follows explains why such bound on the next order term is expected: As $r\to\infty$, the zero modes of the Dirac operators $\mathcal{D}_{-ira}$ have the following properties: Their derivative along the direction of the Reeb vector field is close to the multiplication by $r/2$.
-On the contact hyperplane, they almost satisfy the Cauchy--Riemann equation.
-In this regards, the equation is very similar to the almost holomorphic equation in \cite{ref_Donaldson} and \cite{ref_IMP}.
+Here is why such a bound on the next order term is expected.
+As $r\to\infty$, the zero modes of the Dirac operators $\mathcal{D}_{-ira}$ have the following properties: \begin{enumerate} \item their derivative along the direction of the Reeb vector field is close to the multiplication by $ir/2$; \item on the contact hyperplane, they almost satisfy the Cauchy--Riemann equation. \end{enumerate} The precise statements appear in proposition \ref{prop_beta_estimate_00}.
+In this regard, the Dirac equation is very similar to the almost holomorphic equation in \cite{ref_Donaldson} and \cite{ref_IMP}.
 This being the case, the general case looks locally like the circle bundle case.

-Suppose that $Y$ is a $U(1)$-bundle over a Riemann surface with nontrivial Euler class, and $a$ is a connection $1$-form with constant curvature.
-Its spectral flow function can be computed by the Riemann--Roch formula, and the next order term is of order $\mathcal{O}(r)$.\\
+Suppose that $Y$ is a $U(1)$-bundle over a Riemann surface $\Sigma$ with negative Euler number, and $a$ is a connection $1$-form whose curvature form is nowhere zero.
+It follows that $-ia$ is a contact form on $Y$.
+The adapted metric is chosen to be invariant under the $U(1)$-action.
+Its spectral flow function can be computed by the Riemann--Roch formula, and the next order term is of order $\mathcal{O}(r)$.
+A careful study of the Dirac operator on such $3$-manifolds can be found in \cite{ref_Nicolaescu}.

+The above explanation also suggests that the zero locus of the zero modes $\psi$ is related to the Reeb vector field.
+Since the derivative of $\psi$ along the Reeb vector field is about $ir\psi/2$, the derivative of $|\psi|^2$ along the Reeb vector field is small.
+Since $\psi$ almost solves the Cauchy--Riemann equation on the contact hyperplane, the number of zeros of $\psi$ on the contact hyperplane should be dominated by $r$.
+Therefore, the question of the next order term of the spectral flow can be viewed as the first step to understand the zero modes of $D_{-ira}$.\\

 This paper is organized as follows: